-It can be hard to get the full picture when it comes to thinking about your options around studying and working in science.
+It can be hard to get the full picture when it comes to thinking about your options around studying a science degree.
 You might have thought about the three main areas of biology, chemistry and physics, or more obvious subjects like medicine, but have you come across biotechnology, marine environmental science or meteorology?
 Read on to take a quick look at some of the options out there if you’re enjoying science and would like to take it further.

 Where Science Can Take You